 Lifting two tonne of tree and rootball requires subtle guidance of the lift.
 The broad nylon sling is prevented from biting into the bark by a woollen carpet wrapped a few times around the trunk.
 Positioning the lift as low as possible for strength yet maintaining an equilibrium for hoisting.

-provincialtrees.com like ours believes that tree heritage is far more important in the Nth West than any other region of the UK.
+provincialtrees.com believes that tree heritage is far more important in the Nth West than any other region of the UK.
 Our once industrial heartlands now cultivates a far greater range of species than could be anticipated.
-Our Urban tree specialists’ advice and decisions are structured from academic tree growth understanding, continuous professional development and more than 25 years experience.
+Our Urban tree specialists' advice and decisions are structured from academic tree growth understanding, continuous professional development and more than 25 years experience.